 As founder of the Pet Foster Network, which helps more than 60 animal rescue groups and shelters to recruit foster homes, and AniMall, an in-mall pet adoption center in North Carolina, Barbara co-developed a children's educational curriculum aimed at promoting the problem of pet overpopulation and the responsibilities associated with pet ownership.
-With a group of active citizens, Barbara is now trying to regulate the sales of animals in pet stores in her town.
 Follow me on Twitter @BarbaraLapointe

 Kijiji Canada: interdisez la vente des animaux domestiques